mrmoje/CK-ROBOT-ARM-No.99/README.md

 # CK-ROBOT-ARM-No.99

-Crab Kingdom Robot Arm No. 99
+This repo (will) contain hardware, software/firmware driver sources for the Crab Kingdom (:sunglasses:) Robot Arm No. 99:- a random cheap Chinese DIY robot arm kit straight out of aliexpress/Shenzhen.